toukir99/toukir99/README.md

 🚀 Aspiring Software Engineer | Recent CS Graduate | Problem Solver

-🎓 Graduated with a B.Sc from Mymensingh Engineering College affiliated with University of Dhaka
+🎓 Graduated with a B.Sc degree in Computer Science & Engineering from Mymensingh Engineering College affiliated with the University of Dhaka

 💼 Actively seeking an Entry Level Software Engineer position